pulp/pulp/docs/contributing/style_guide/style_guide.rst

 -----
 All code should be compliant with PEP-8_ where reasonable.

+We include ``flake8.cfg`` files in our git repositories for convenience.
+Additionally, pull requests are checked using ``pep8speaks``, which must pass before changes are merged.
 It is recommended that contributors check for compliance by running flake8_.
-We include ``flake8.cfg`` files in our git repositories for convenience.

 .. _PEP-8: https://www.python.org/dev/peps/pep-0008
 .. _flake8: http://flake8.pycqa.org/en/latest/